PiJoules/yet-another-project-I-ll-probably-forget-about/README.md

 $ ninja os.img
 ```

+NOTE: Depending on your environmental setup, the `cmake` and `ninja` invocations may
+not work as smoothly as just entering them above.
+(If I remember to, I'll list some
+workflows/issues I ran into.)

 # Running

 ```
-$ qemu-system-i386 -kernel kernel/kernel.debug -nographic -no-reboot -enable-kvm
+$ qemu-system-i386 -kernel kernel/kernel.debug -nographic -no-reboot

 # If initrd is built:
-$ qemu-system-i386 -kernel kernel/kernel.debug -nographic -no-reboot -enable-kvm -initrd userboot/userboottest1.bin
+$ qemu-system-i386 -kernel kernel/kernel.debug -nographic -no-reboot -initrd userboot/userboot.img
 ```

-KVM guarantees the code will run as intended on the machine.
-Otherwise this
-code is suceptible to bugs QEMU that cannot be explained.

 # Formatting